potassco/mapf-subgraph-system/README.md

 ## Contents

 - `./encodings` contains the encodings of the ASP-based solver.
-- `./resources/instances` contains the scenario and map files used in the paper.
+- `./resources` contains the scenario and map files used.
 - `./src` contains the source codes in C++ for the strategy framework.
 - `./statistics/results.xlsx` contains the measured results used in the paper.
 - `./experiment.sh` a script that solves all of the included instances using all of the possible combinations of strategies and underlying solvers.